psanan/website/website/README.md

 ## Ideas

+* Move to markdown (possibly first staying with Pelican) and Hugo
 * Consolidate from windfarmmusic.wordpress.com.
 It's possible to export from the WordPress admin interface and [import into Pelican](https://docs.getpelican.com/en/4.2.0/importer.html>).
 * Collect favorite earlier trip reports (see summitpost records, too)
 * TIME post